jonnor/ESC-CNN-microcontroller/report/report.md

 O_{ss} = HWNMK_w + HWNMK_h = HWNM(K_w+K_h)
 $$

-This the number of computations and parameters compared with regular 2D convolutions is $(K_wK_h)/(K_w+K_h)$ times fewer.
+The number of computations and parameters compared with regular 2D convolutions is $(K_wK_h)/(K_w+K_h)$ times fewer.
 For example with $K_w=K_h=3$, $9/6=1.5$ and with $K_w=K_h=5$ = $25/10=2.5$.